After the events of Shades of Gray, Katelina seeks peace with Jorick, but it’s hard to find with a vampire. The question is: does she want to try?

-Despite her growing attraction to her vampire “hero”, there are so many secrets left hidden in the shadows.
-While she struggles to unravel the mystery of a locked room and a faded photograph, a storm brews in the world beyond.
-Kateesha, a former ally, builds a secret war coven to fight the same battle as Jorick’s fledgling.
-A common enemy isn’t enough to overcome past betrayals, and the tempest explodes into a violent frenzy that may leave one of them dead, if not changed forever.
+Despite her growing attraction to her “hero”, there are many things she doesn’t know about him; secrets left hidden in the shadows.
+While Katelina struggles to unravel the mystery of a locked room and a faded photograph, a storm brews in the world beyond.
+Kateesha, a former ally, builds a coven to fight the same battle as Jorick’s fledgling.
+A common enemy isn’t enough to overcome past betrayals, and the tempest explodes into a violent frenzy.

-The second installment of the Amaranthine series plunges back into a world of blood and cruelty where the darkness hold dominion and vampires don’t sparkle.
+The second installment of the Amaranthine series plunges back into a world of blood and cruelty where the darkness holds dominion and vampires don’t sparkle.